DavidJCobb/pokecustomemerald/ROADMAP.md

 ### Cheat/debug menus

-* Overworld
+* Field Debug Menu
-  * Disable NPC trainer line-of-sight
-  * Disable wild encounters
-  * Fast-travel to any map
-  * Use any bike
   * Use any field move
-  * Use any fishing rod
-  * Set time of day
-  * Set weather
+    * Implement Cut.
-  * Walk through walls
+    * Implement Secret Power.
+    * The Rock Smash option seems to only play the menu, and not actually smash rocks.
+Fix this.
 * Battles
   * ...
 * Utility